NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/02-bcftools.md

-# Using bcftools : utilities for variant calling and VCF files manipulation
+# Using bcftools: utilities for variant calling and VCF files manipulation

 ## Table of contents
 1. [Introduction](#introduction")